tunylund/shared-state/client/README.md

   * `config: Config`: Configuration of the system.

-    * `iceServers: { urls: string|string[], username?: string, credential?: string }[]` _= []_ : WebRTC communication relies on ICE Servers that allow
-    the communication to be established across NAT and difficult networks.
-ICE servers are a combination of STUN servers and TURN servers.

-      * STUN servers allow WebRTC to get real ips in networks that utilize NATs (most do). e.g. with `stun:localhost`

-      * TURN servers will provide a proxy for clients that cannot establish WebRTC connections directly. e.g. with `turn:localhost`

-      For more information, see https://webrtc.org/getting-started/turn-server

-      If your not doing just `localhost`, you will definitely need STUN and TURN Servers.

-      Your best bet of getting them is pay for it (e.g. https://twilio.com) or host an open source server. (e.g. https://github.com/coturn/coturn).

-    * `peerTimeout: number` _= 10000_ : Timeout in milliseconds for closing a peer when a client attempts to connect but cannot finalize the communication setup phase.

     * `debugLog: boolean` _= false_ : Whether to log all the things to console.log.

-    * `fastButUnreliable: boolean` _= true_ : Whether to prefer fast but unreliable communication (unordered UDP) or slow but reliable (ordered TCP with 150ms message timeout).
-Please use the same value for client and the server.

     * `path: string` _= /shared-state_ : A path component to which the socket interface attaches to.